DannyBoyNYC/Full-Stack-Web-Development/readme.md

 #Full Stack Web Development Diploma

-This diploma course aims to take the student from the basics of designing a web page to the ability to develop web applications using the latest technologies
+This diploma course takes the student from the basics of designing a web page to the ability to develop web applications using the technologies most in demand in the industry.
+Currently this means developing web apps using Node, ExpressJS, Angular, React and MongoDB.

 ## Table of Contents
 1. [Requirements](#requirements)